Vaughan denies making racist comment

 Last updated on .From the section Cricket

+Rana Naved-ul-Hasan has corroborated Azeem Rafiq's claim that Michael Vaughan made a racist comment to a group of Asian players - a claim which Vaughan "totally denies".

-Former England captain Michael Vaughan says he was named in Yorkshire's Azeem Rafiq report but "totally denies any allegation of racism".
+The former England captain said he was named in Yorkshire's Rafiq report.

-An investigation found Rafiq had been a victim of "racial harassment and bullying" while at the club.

-Vaughan says the report states he told a group of Asian players, including Rafiq: "Too many of you lot, we need to do something about it."
+Vaughan is alleged to have told a group of Asian players, including Rafiq and Naved: "Too many of you lot, we need to do something about it."

+On Friday, he told the Press Association: "I've done my piece last night and I stand by what I say.
+I know that in my life, I've never said anything racist to anybody.
+So, that's what I stand by."

-He said that the comments were alleged to have been made 11 years ago when he was working as a consultant at Yorkshire following his retirement from playing.
+Vaughan said that the comments were alleged to have been made in 2009 while he was still a player at Yorkshire before a match against Nottinghamshire.

+In September 2020, Naved became the second player to allege racism at Yorkshire, saying "systematic taunting" occurred at the club.

+Naved played for Yorkshire in 2008 and 2009, as well as representing Sussex and Derbyshire.

 - Yorkshire cricket racism scandal - how we got here